Jacken-Wu/regm.nvim/README.md

 This plugin may enhance your experience of using registers in Neovim.

-When you copy or paste something by this plugin, it will show a list of registers, and you can choose which register to use.
+When you copy or paste something using this plugin, it will show a list of registers, and you can choose which register to use.

 ## Install